Man charged with shooting Baltimore officer visited with family of second victim after killing, sister says

 Agbelese said her brother came from a big family — he was the fourth of seven children — and himself was a proud father of five, ages 2 to 18.
 She said he learned cheers to help one daughter when she wanted to get into cheerleading, and was a great cook.

-“He’s not just the other victim or a clue in Officer Keonna’s case,” Agbelese said.
+“He’s not just the other victim or a clue in Officer Keona’s case,” Agbelese said.
 “He was a great man, loving father, hilarious brother, a kind and protective son.”

 About 90 minutes later, Johnson was sitting in his car as well, in the 600 block of Lucia Ave. in the Yale Heights neighborhood when he was shot.
 In charging documents, police say the car had bullet holes in the back window and trunk.